i-vinit-s/RexzDocs/index.md

 ---
-label: Home
+label: Home # Label - shows at navigation tab
-order: 1000
+order: 1000 # Page order in folder
-icon: home
+icon: home # Page icon - shows at navigation tab
+author: # Who written this page
+  name: BxBY # Author name
+  avatar: ./img/bxby.jpg # Author avatar
+meta: # Meta tag - works like <meta>
-title: "RexZ - The Best AntiNuke & Security Bot"
+  title: "RexZ - The Best AntiNuke & Security Bot" # Page title (this will override default meta.title set in config)
 description: "Explore the official documentation for RexZ, the advanced Anti-Nuke, Security, and Moderation bot for Discord.
-Protect your server from raids, automate moderation, and enhance security."
+Protect your server from raids, automate moderation, and enhance security." # Page description
-keywords: "Rexz, Rexzbot, DiscordBot, AntiNuke, Moderation, Security"
+category: [home, introduction] # Page category (might be multiple categories - [category1, category2])
+route: "/" # Change default route set by retype
 ---

+# The Best AntiNuke & Security Bot

 Welcome to RexZ, your advanced security and anti-nuke bot for Discord servers!
 RexZ is your ultimate line of defense against malicious attacks aimed at disrupting your server's peace and integrity.